David Peterson: Post-provincial politics

-After politics
+Later career

-Since 2003, Peterson has been contracted by the federal government to be its chief negotiator in talks with the government of the Northwest Territories and aboriginal leaders to transfer federal powers over lands and resources.
+In 2003, Peterson was contracted by the federal government to be its chief negotiator in talks with the government of the Northwest Territories and aboriginal leaders to transfer federal powers over lands and resources.

-Peterson served as Chancellor of the University of Toronto for two terms from July 1, 2006 until June 30, 2012.
+Peterson served as Chancellor of the University of Toronto for two terms from July 1, 2006, until June 30, 2012.

 In September 2013, Peterson was appointed chair of the Toronto 2015 Pan American Games Organizing Committee.
 In 2015, he was sued for alleged sexual harassment of a 34-year-old female Pan Am games manager Ximena Morris.
 Peterson denied any wrongdoing.

 The case was dismissed with Morris apologising for the lawsuit but not the allegations.

 David Peterson was the founding chairman of the Toronto Raptors of the National Basketball Association, and was a member of Toronto's Olympics Bid Committee.
 Since leaving politics, he has been a professor at York University in Toronto, a senior partner and chairman of the Toronto law firm Cassels, Brock & Blackwell LLP and has been director or member of several charitable, cultural, and environmental organizations.
 He is or has been a member on several corporate boards, being particularly associated with Rogers Communications where he has been a director since 1991.
 In 2006, Peterson was named to the board of Shoppers Drug Mart at the time of the firm's acquisition by Loblaws.
 In his legal practice he provides international advice to a wide range of clients about public policy issues and government affairs in Canada.

 In 1999, Peterson was at the centre of controversy due to his membership on the board of YBM Magnex, a firm which was discovered to have links to the Russian mafia.
 Peterson maintained that he was unaware of illegal activities at the company, and referred to the accusations against him as "guilt by association".
 A subsequent investigation by the Ontario Securities Commission found that Peterson's actions met "the legal test of due diligence", but expressed disappointment that he had not shown more leadership on the board.

 A 2004 report from The Globe and Mail newspaper noted that Peterson was chastened by this experience, and had become "a cautious and more conscientious director" since that time.
 The same article further claimed that he has "no influence outside of Toronto".

 On May 26, 2020, a group of Toronto investors known as NordStar Capital, announced a proposal to acquire TorStar Corporation the parent company of the Toronto Star, for C$52-million.
 Peterson was announced as part of the NordStar team.
-The bid was later improved to $60 million and was approved by courts and shareholders by early August.
-Peterson will take a senior advisory role at the Toronto Star as vice-chair of the board of directors.
+The bid was later improved to $60 million and was approved by courts and shareholders by early August 2020.
+Peterson took a senior advisory role at the Toronto Star as vice-chair of the Torstar board of directors and as of 2024 is chair of Torstar, the publisher of the Toronto Star.